miozilla/redisossentmig/README.md

 - Migrate shopping cart data from OSS Redis to Redis Enterprise using RIOT ( Redis Input and Output Tool)
 - Roll back to the OSS Redis to back shopping cart content
 - Patch the "Cart" deployment to point to the Redis Enterprise Database again for production

+## Similar Skills Set
+- AWS : Amazon ElastiCache for Redis + EKS
+- Azure : Azure Cache for Redis + AKS
-- GKE similar skill sets/services/technologies : EKS, AKS, Kubernetes, k3s, OpenShift, Rancher, MicroK8s, Nomad, Docker Swarm
+- Other : Memcached, Kubernetes (k8s), k3s, OpenShift, Rancher, MicroK8s, Nomad, Docker Swarm

 ## Scaling Microservices Applications: Migration to Redis Enterprise on Google Cloud